 Full extent of gum disease and associated bone loss.

 Presence of additional teeth and impacted teeth.

 To determine exact tooth and root positions.

 Digital x-rays for dental purposes use a low level of radiation compared to traditional dental x-rays.
 We use lead aprons to protect the body from exposure to radiation.
-We usually recommend bite-wing x-rays once or twice a year with check-ups and a full mouth series or a local area as necessary based on your symptoms and individual risk of disease.
+We usually recommend Bite-wing x-rays once or twice a year along with your routine check-up visits and a full mouth series or a local area as necessary based on your symptoms and individual risk of disease.